Ian0526/SnatchinBracken/README.md

 - [Bug Fix] Forgot to update the manifest.

 ### 1.3.2
-- [QOL] Remove LethalConfigAPI as an optional dependency.
-Use BepInEx's config system be default.
+- [QOL] Make LethalConfigAPI an optional dependency.
+Use BepInEx's config system by default.

 ### 1.3.1
 - [Feature] Percent chance for insta kill.